fractarchy/fractagui/README.md

 ## user experience

 As much as E-fun makes the final result attractive and distinctive from mainstream products, on the other side, it offers a slackware flat-file experience for creating sites.
-This means that, besides creating and saving pages in external graphic editing tools, one has to possess a knowledge about editing the main contents JSON file in a text editor, as well as setting up a local web server for testing the site before publishing.
+This means that, besides creating and saving pages in external graphic editing tools, one has to possess a knowledge about editing the main contents XML file in a text editor, as well as setting up a local web server for testing the site before publishing.
 Once that site is done, the files of which the site is composed of are ready to be uploaded to a remote server.
 All this may require some degree of technical knowledge from web authors, but once one gets into the stunt, maintaining web sites with E-fun should be an easy-peasy task.

 ## target audience